kyubxy/YasaiOld/README.md

 ln -s /usr/lib/HostTriplet/libSDL2_image-2.0.so.0  libSDL2_image.so
 ```
 `HostTriplet` is the triplet of your system, for example: `x86_64-linux-gnu`.
-The instructions for the missing files workaround haven't been confirmed if it applies everywhere.
+The instructions for the missing files workaround haven't been confirmed to apply everywhere.